manadart/Enflow/README.md

 Enflow is a simple library for workflows and business rules.
 It is an ideal replacement for the _Unit of Work_ pattern popular in MVC applications, particularly where model state validation must accompany units of work.

 Usage is not limited to MVC.
 Enflow is a [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) (PCL) and works across multiple platforms.
-For more information, including usage in Mono for Android and MonoTouch, have a read of [this blog post](http://slodge.blogspot.sk/2012/12/cross-platform-winrt-monodroid.html) by Stuart Lodge (@slodge).
+For more information, including usage in _Mono for Android_ and _MonoTouch_, have a read of [this blog post](http://slodge.blogspot.sk/2012/12/cross-platform-winrt-monodroid.html) by Stuart Lodge ([@slodge](https://twitter.com/slodge)).

 ### Models